CS50Stanford/GithubWorkshop/README.md

 A merge conflict separates the two conflicting versions - after seeing this, you simply need to decide which code to keep/which code to throw away.
 After that (and after removing all the junk in the file), you want to save, re-commit, and repeat the process of merging until you get no conflicts.
 After that, you can push!

+## Rules of Thumb
+Now that you know how to do all the basic tasks of Github, the following are a bunch of basic rules to keep in mind:

+1. Whenever you decide to resume working on your project, **(1)** checkout to *master*, **(2)** git pull, **(3)** and then merge any new changes from *master* into your new branch.
+2. Whenever you want to push changes to a branch, always **pull** to ensure you're pushing the most recent version of code.
+3. Whenever you want to push changes that will be merged to master, always **pull and merge from master** to ensure your code doesn't conflict with the *master* branch.
+4. When in doubt, always **commit changes**.
+Github is a nice tool in that its version control capabilities allow us to *revert* to previous states, but only as long as we are actively committing.
+This is important!

-## Your Next Task
+## Your Assignment
 Congrats!
 You finished the CS50 Github Tutorial.
-At this point, you've gone through the basics of Github and learned how to perform a standard workflow while using Github.
-From here, your next task will be to work with your team to create a Github Repo for your CS50 project!
-For this, you'll be working with your team members + your project mentor.
-Your goal should be to get this repo up and make a commit to it by the end of today!
+At this point, you've gone through the basics of Github and learned how to perform a standard workflow while using Github. **Your next task will be to create a Github Repo for your CS50 project!** For this, you'll be working with your team members + your project mentor.
+Your goal should be to get this repo up and for each member to make a small commit to it by the end of today.

 If you have further questions, definitely feel free to reach out to us.
 There are also an abundance of resources online/on StackOverflow for Github tutorials, so do look into those if you get stuck/have questions.